-For more details on the Group's share-based payment scheme refer to note 29 on page 66 of the annual financial statements.
+For more details on the Group's share-based payment scheme refer to note 29 on page 69.

 Service contracts

 Executives' contracts are generally subject to terms and conditions of employment in the local jurisdiction and there are no executive directors with a notice period of more than one year.
 In addition, no executive director's service contract includes predetermined compensation as a result of termination of service.